palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Prompts/ENGR-0201_Prompts.md

 **Pattern**: Content Naming Pattern
 **Prompt Name**: "Title Creator"
 > *I want you to act as a fancy title generator.
 I will provide keywords, and you will reply with creative and compelling titles.
 My first keywords are “API, test, automation.”*

-Here are the newly added prompts, clearly structured and ready for your use:

 ---